mfussenegger/nvim-dap-python/README.md

 ### Debugpy

 It is recommended to install debugpy into a dedicated virtualenv.
-To do so:
+To do so install via [`mason.nvim`](https://github.com/williamboman/mason.nvim) or:

 ```bash
 mkdir .virtualenvs